zordius/lightncandy/README.md

 ));
 ```

 When you using dynamic partial, LightnCandy will compile all partials inside the `partials` option into template.
 This makes the generated code larger, but this can make sure all partials are included for rendering.
+(TODO: add an example to show how to provide partials across templates to reduce size)

 Custom Helper
 -------------